Create grids and grid lines

 In Tekla Structures, the grids are projected onto the view plane and the grid lines can be visible on it.

 View depth is defined starting from the view plane.

 using dash-and-dot lines.
-You can create both rectangular and radial grids.
 Use grids as an aid in locating objects in a model.
-You can make rectangular grids and grid lines act magnetically so that the objects on the grid lines of a rectangular grid follow if you move the grid linesingle line that visualizes a single grid plane on a view plane
+You can make grids and grid lines act magnetically so that the objects on the grid lines follow if you move the grid linesingle line that visualizes a single grid plane on a view plane

 You can have more than one grid in a model.
-You can create a large-scale grid for the entire structure, and smaller grids for some detailed sections.
-Create as many grids as needed, so that you can easily place objects in your model.
+We strongly advise that you create a modular grid, so that you can easily place objects in your model.
+For example:

 Single grid lines

 You can create single grid lines and attach them to an existing grid.

 Single grid lines have handles.
 If theSelect grid line selection switch is active and you select a grid line, the handles appear in magenta.
 If you move the handles to make a skewed grid, you can do this only on the local XY plane of the grid.